THE NEW YORK TIMES

 roles: casting, interviewing, (remote) field producing

-I took the lead on producing this segment.
-I booked the exclusive interviews with Pastor Jennings and his attorney Harry Daniels (making ABC News the first outlet to interview Jennings since the bodycam footage release).
-I also coordinated the camera crew sent to shoot the in-person interview at Jennings' home and remotely conducted the interview with Jennings and Daniels over Zoom.
+I booked the exclusive interview with Pastor Jennings, making ABC News the first outlet to interview him since the bodycam footage release.
+I interviewed Jennings over Zoom while remotely field directing the crew filming him at his home.
 I also obtained the body camera footage featured in the package.

 THE HARVARD CRIMSON